 Which States Have Higher Salaries for Reiki Practitioners?

-According to Salary.com, the top five states with the highest average salaries for a Reiki Practitioner are:
+According to Salary.com, the top five states with the highest average salaries for a Reiki therapist are:

 - District of Columbia: The District of Columbia tops the list with an average annual Reiki Practitioner salary of $115,960.